-Theatre in Context - 60 marks

-Candidates explore performance texts, a theatre genre, a theatre practitioner's work or a performance style.
+Theatre in Context - 60 marks Candidates explore performance texts, a theatre genre, a theatre practitioner's work or a performance style.
 There is one part to the research coursework:

-• 22500-3000 words research essay
+• 22500-3000 words research essay Externally assessed

-- GCSE Drama can be an advantage but not essential. - Some prior experience with drama or theatre (e.g. school play). - B or above in English (Language or Literature).
+- GCSE Drama can be an advantage but not essential.
+Some prior experience with drama or theatre (e.g.) - Some prior experience with drama or theatre (e.g, school play), - B or above in English (Language or Literature).